JTWastro/JTW-Trident-Mounts/README.md

 **JTW Trident Firmware**

 Standardised firmware for the JTW Trident GTR v2, for earlier models of the GTR or P75 mounts please email us first to check.
+To download the firmware click the green '<> Code' button and select the 'Download ZIP' option.

 **Instructions**